 - (352) 392-HELP (4357)

-Class Attendance and Conduct: During this semester, ZOOM virtual attendance and in-person classroom attendance will be treated equally.
-Attendance is mandatory.
+Class Attendance and Conduct: Attendance is mandatory and the university is mandating that it be in person.
 Additionally, students arriving late or leaving the room during class are an undue distraction.
-Roll will be taken electronically by ZOOM or in the classroom.
+Roll will be taken electronically using the CANVAS attendance system that is described below.
+75-Minute sessions.
+I will have to teach the spring semester sessions using the idiotic 75-minute session time.
+I will allow three (3) missed 75-minute sessions on a no-questions-asked basis, provided however, that none of them may occur during the final six scheduled class days.
+220-Minute Classes.
 Please note that Part A and B of our 220-minute sessions are treated as separate "hours" for attendance purposes.
-I will allow four (4) unexcused hours of absences per semester on a no-questions-asked basis (provided however that none of them may occur during the last six class days of the semester); Additionally, I am willing to be flexible about allowing a few excused absences, late arrivals or early departures, for good cause —such as a doctor's appointment, child-care problem or job interview— provided that the good cause is brought to my attention beforehand or as soon as possible thereafter in the case of unanticipated occurrences.
+I will allow four (4) unexcused hours of absences per semester on a no-questions-asked basis (provided however that none of them may occur during the last six class days of the semester).
+Additionally, I am willing to be flexible about allowing a few excused absences, late arrivals or early departures, for good cause —such as a doctor's appointment, child-care problem or job interview— provided that the good cause is brought to my attention beforehand or as soon as possible thereafter in the case of unanticipated occurrences.
 Excuses must be submitted in writing or via E-mail.
 Students will have no more than seven days after the time of the unanticipated occurrence to bring excuses to my attention, unless I send you a specific message about the absence via email or CANVAS message in which case failure to respond within 24 hours will result in my deeming the absence to be unexcused, and provided that I will not accept any excuses offered after our last session of the semester.
-There will not be a seating chart for our classroom.
-When participating via ZOOM, students are required display their first and last name on screen using the ZOOM profile settings (this is also critical as a backup to the attendance system).
-In the classroom, we will use the printed nameplates provided by the Office of Student Affairs, in order to help me to see and call upon each of you.
-(If the Office of Student Affairs has not yet provided a nameplate for you, print one and display at the top of your plexiglass shield).
-Attendance will be taken electronically.
+If we do a sitting chart for the classroom, students will be required to remain in that seat throughout the semester.
+If participating via ZOOM, students are required display their first and last name on screen using the ZOOM profile settings (this is also critical as a backup to the attendance system).

 Attendance System On Canvas